LePage hammers Senate GOP budget offer as shutdown approaches

 - The House of Representatives and Senate deadlocked Wednesday on a bid to kill Maine’s ranked-choice voting law, leaving it in place at least until next year.
 In a bit of a surprise, the Maine Senate voted 18-12 yesterday against convening a conference committee to work out differences between the House and Senate on the voter-approved law.
 That killed a bill from Senate Majority Garrett Mason, R-Lisbon Falls, to repeal it after Maine’s high court said it was unconstitutional last month.
 Now, the Legislature has picked what Secretary of State Matthew Dunlap said earlier this month is the worst of their five options on the law: Doing nothing, leaving him to implement a law wrought with constitutional questions for the 2018 elections.
 The Legislature could pass fixes next year, but it’ll roil election administrators.
 Supporters cheered the move, with former state Sen. Dick Woodbury, I-Yarmouth, who chaired the campaign that passed the law, saying “it’s time to move forward with implementation” in a statement. — Michael Shepherd

-- LePage told reporters in Washington, D.C. that he opposes the U.S. Senate’s bill to repeal and replace the Affordable Care Act.
+- LePage told reporters in Washington, D.C., that he opposes the U.S. Senate’s bill to repeal and replace the Affordable Care Act.
 The governor was meeting with President Donald Trump on energy issues, but told reporters outside the White House that he opposes the Senate bill “because they didn’t go far enough to fix it.”
-He criticizing the bill — which a Congressional Budget Office estimate says would cause 22 million more to lose insurance — from the right.
+He criticized the bill — which a Congressional Budget Office estimate says would cause 22 million more to lose insurance — from the right.
 Maine’s U.S. senators, Republican Susan Collins and independent Angus King, are against the bill for opposite reasons, seeing it as too harsh.
 LePage issued a statement later in the day saying while he backs Trump’s “efforts” to replace the Affordable Care Act, the Senate bill should freeze Medicaid expansion and include invisible risk pools, which LePage and fellow Republicans passed at the state level in 2011. — Michael Shepherd

 - LePage vetoed a bill to fund county jails.
 This is the latest chapter in a long story of LePage, the Legislature and counties sparring over who should fund the state’s county jails.
 The jails’ struggle for funding is even longer.
 Democratic Gov. John Baldacci tried a state takeover of county jails in 2006 but that failed and in 2008, he and the Legislature enacted a bill that capped local taxpayers’ liability for jail costs.
 That has shifted more cost to the state over the years.
 LePage has said consistently that whichever entity controls the jails should also fund them.
 LePage unraveled a legislative bill to fix the system in 2014.
 Even though the Legislature overrode his veto, he then refused to nominate members to the Board of Corrections as the bill called on him to do.
-LD 463, which seeks to allow county jails to take prisoners from other jails or the state prison system and alters the cap on local spending.
-It passed through the legislature without opposition.
+The bill LePage just vetoed, LD 463, seeks to allow county jails to take prisoners from other jails or the state prison system and alters the cap on local spending.
+It passed through the Legislature without opposition.
 In his veto letter, which hasn’t been posted on the governor’s website but which appears in today’s House calendar, LePage wrote that “whoever operates the jails needs to bear the responsibility for paying for the jails.
 This bill does not contain that proposed solution.” — Christopher Cousins

 - A U.S. Senate committee crafted a defense spending proposal that would pump millions of dollars to Maine contractors.
 U.S. Sen. Angus King, an independent who caucuses with Democrats, serves on the Senate Armed Services Committee and he touted the spending plan, which still must navigate deeper congressional waters, as evidence that he continues to” fight to support Maine jobs that help strengthen our national security.”
 The proposal includes funding for a new Arleigh Burke-class destroyer, which Bath Iron Works could compete to build.
 Meanwhile, on Tuesday, Huntington Ingalls Industries, BIW’s only competitor to build Arleigh Burke-class destroyers, learned that it would build the first Arleigh Burke-class destroyer to carry Flight III technology.
 The DDG 125 was already awarded to the Pascagoula, Mississippi, yard as part of the last multi-year procurement, so Tuesday’s announcement doesn’t constitute a “new” award for the Mississippi shipyard.
 Flight III will incorporate SPY-6 (Air and Missile Defense Radar) and upgraded electrical power, among other new technologies.
 The ship is expected to be completed in 2024. — Beth Brogan